Sponge spicule

 Spicules are structural elements found in most sponges.
 The meshing of many spicules serves as the sponge's skeleton and thus it provides structural support and potentially defense against predators.

 Sponge spicules are made of calcium carbonate or silica.
-Large spicules visible to the naked eye are referred to as megascleres, while smaller, microscopic ones are termed microscleres.
+Large spicules visible to the naked eye are referred to as megascleres or macroscleres, while smaller, microscopic ones are termed microscleres.
 The composition, size, and shape of spicules are major characters in sponge systematics and taxonomy.

 Overview

 Sponges are a species-rich clade of the earliest-diverging (most basal) animals.
 They are distributed globally, with diverse ecologies and functions, and a record spanning at least the entire Phanerozoic.